OldChris/phpgraphlib/README.md

 # PHPGraphLib Graphing Library
+### This is a fork from elliotb/phpgraphlib

+PHPGraphLib was no longer maintained and not functional with PHP 7.x and up The 2.0-legacy-stable release is the last release by Elliotb v3.0 is PHP 7.x compatible
+V3.1 + will include some of my extras I put on the original PHPGraphLib release (before Github)

+The text below will be updated and demos will be restored if possible.
+I will also try to recreate the documentation.
+If anyone has the original documentation please sent it to me.

+Thank you.
+Chris van Gorp (OldChris)

 ### PHPGraphLib is a lightweight PHP-based graphing library that creates slick PHP graphs for incorporation into a website or application.